-In this paper, we develop a deep learning based algorithm, namely, the LISAC model, where a waveform is designed to produce both satisfactory sensing performance and error correction ability based on OFDM.
-In particular, the encoder and the decoder of the LISAC model are both parameterized by recurrent neural networks (RNNs).
-The encoder and the decoder are trained alternatively, where the loss function is a weighted sum of the outlier MSE for sensing and the cross entropy loss between the original bit sequence and the decoder output.
-Different points on the sensing and communication trade-off can be achieved by employing different weights during training.
-Unlike in \cite{learn_isac}, the LISAC model is not confined to the short block length regime.
+In this paper, we develop a deep learning based coded waveform, called LISAC, to achieve both satisfactory sensing performance and error correction ability based on OFDM.
+As illustrated in Fig. \ref{fig:fig_system}, we are interested in reliably transmitting the information bits to the receiver and accurately estimating the delay and Doppler parameters of the target.
+LISAC transmitter comprises of separate pilot and data encoding functions.
+Inspired by the great success of learned pilot signal design to achieve superior channel estimation performance as in \cite{learn_a_pilot, tvt_deep_pilot}, we consider a learning-based approach where the pilot symbols are produced by RNNs, which are jointly optimized with the data symbols.
+This enables not only flexible power allocation between the pilot and data symbols, but also achieves both superior sensing performance and improved channel estimation quality.
+At the receiver, the Minimum Mean Square Error (MMSE) channel estimation is performed to obtain channel state information (CSI), followed by a neural network aided MMSE channel equalization module.
+The former produces a coarse estimate of the transmitted symbols, while the latter, parameterized by a RNN, generates a more refined estimate.
+Finally, a likelihood estimate for each information bit is generated by the channel decoder.
+The loss functions for the training of the LISAC model are carefully chosen.
+In particular, two sensing loss functions are considered, where the first one calculates the outlier MSE, i.e., the $l_2$ distance between the true delay and Doppler parameters and the estimated ones, using maximum likelihood (ML) principle \cite{isac_waveform_design}.
+We also consider the CRLB as an alternative sensing loss and adopts the well-known cross entropy loss to optimize the BER performance.
+The encoder and decoder are trained alternatively using different weighted combinations of the communication and sensing losses to achieve different points on the sensing and communication trade-off plane.